 As much as you may pride yourself on your openness to listening to different perspectives, simply being an emotionally intelligent person is not enough to prepare you to deal with all the different styles of conflict that you will encounter in your workplace.

-Insufficient institutional support is one of the most common causes of high employee turnover in the workplace.
-HR employees can fall victim to this trend, too.
+Insufficient institutional support is one of the most common causes of high turnover in the workplace.
+HR professionals can fall victim to this trend, too.
 The more the organization supports the employees in their efforts to build conflict management skills, the more confidence they will have when managing workplace conflict.
-Conflict training for HR employees can improve job satisfaction at your company in the HR office and beyond.
+Conflict training for HR can improve job satisfaction at your company in the HR office and beyond.

-Conflict management training can help HR employees respond effectively to the many types of conflict that can arise in a workplace.
+Conflict management training can help HR representatives respond effectively to the many types of conflict that can arise in a workplace.
 They can benefit from learning to resolve conflicts with the co-workers with whom they interact on the HR team.

 Communication Skills

-Of course, this information often occurs in the fine print of hiring paperwork or in email blasts that are so frequent that, eventually, employees get into the habit of deleting them without even reading them.
+Of course, this information often occurs in the fine print of hiring paperwork or in email blasts that are so frequent that, eventually, people get into the habit of deleting them without even reading them.

 Improved communication is one of the skills needed in customer service, but this type of communication is rarely part of the training that members of the HR team receive when starting their jobs.
 If you can resolve the simplest conflicts by talking directly with the person who complained, you can solve many of them.
 By doing so, you can avoid the negative effects of having to involve managers in the dispute resolution process.